madvise — give advice about use of memory

 pages.

-advice
+advice is

-MADV_MERGEABLE
+MADV_MERGEABLE or

-, but the
+MADV_UNMERGEABLE, but the

-kernel was not configured with CONFIG_KSM
+kernel was not configured with CONFIG_KSM.

-(for MADV_WILLNEED
+(for MADV_WILLNEED)

 Paging in this area would exceed the process's maximum